v0-alpha/src-mq/README.md

 ```

 #### Tagged templates
-To use _src-mq_ in a tagged template, you will need to explicitly call it each time.
+To use _src-mq_ in a tagged template, you will need to explicitly call it as a function.

 For example, this is how you would use it with [Emotion](https://emotion.sh)'s `css`: